 Yet the Government's announced renting out one parking space without planning permission is fine in England, provided it's not a nuisance to neighbours.
 Elsewhere it's a grey area, so some councils may ask you to apply for planning permission to keep doing it.

 How much?
-Spaces in London generally go for up to about £200 per month, though security is also likely to be a factor in determining price.
+Spaces in London can fetch £200 per month or more, though security is also likely to be a factor in determining price.
 Do note, while listing a space is free, these sites generally take a fee when you successfully rent it out.

 Rent out your house as a film location